-Sharon Hwang is the Office Administrator.
+Sharon Hwang is the Policy Associate.
 Prior to joining the National Health Council in February 2016, she worked as a legal assistant for the Commission on Human Rights and Administrative Justice and as a research assistant for the Neurology Department at the National Institutes of Health.
 Sharon earned a BA in Policy and Environmental Studies from Mount Holyoke College in 2015.

 Susan Lau joined the National Health Council since 2003 and served as the Vice President, Member Services before retiring in February 2016.
 She is currently a consultant for the NHC.
 Lau had a consulting practice for a number of years, providing a range of management and publishing services to clients including the American Diabetes Association, COPD Foundation, Spina Bifida Association, and United Telecom Council.
 Earlier in her career, she held the position of National Vice President of Publications and Publisher at the American Diabetes Association with full profit and loss responsibility for a $25 million publishing program including periodicals, scientific journals, and books.

-Sarah Elizabeth Reid is the Members Relations Associate.
+Sarah Elizabeth Reid is currently a consultant for the NHC, but was previously the Members Relations Associate.
 Prior to joining the National Health Council in May 2014, she worked in Corporate and Foundation Relations at The John F. Kennedy Center for the Performing Arts.
 Sarah earned a BA in the History of Art and Political Science from Vanderbilt University in 2012.

 Carol Sadoff, CPA, is Chief Financial Officer.
 She has worked for NHC since March 2004.
 Carol’s nonprofit health care work experience includes Director of Finance for the Stanley Medical Research Institute and the American Kidney Fund.
 Earlier in her career, Carol worked as an audit manager with a national public accounting firm and as controller for profit motivated businesses.
 Carol earned a BA degree from Dickinson College and an MBA from Rutgers University Graduate School of Business.